Marklogic-retired/marklogic-data-hub/_pages/understanding/how.md

 #### Harmonize Flows

-Harmonization is the process of creating a canonical model of your data using only the parts you need and leaving the rest as-is.
+Harmonization is the process of creating a canonical model of your data using only the parts you need and leaving the rest as is.
 Harmonize flows harmonize your ingested data and are meant to run in batches.
 The primary purpose of the Data Hub Framework is to run harmonize flows.

 Harmonize flows have six plugins.
 There is one plugin for each piece of the envelope (headers, triples, and content):